The Best Savings Accounts in Oklahoma for 2025

 Frequently Asked Questions (FAQs)

-A CD is a financial investment that requires keeping your money in the CD for a set period of time, such as six months or a year, in order to obtain a higher interest rate on that money.
+A CD is a financial investment that requires you to keep your money in it for a set period of time, such as six months or a year, to obtain a higher interest rate on that money.

 A CD is good for those who have some extra cash they want to put into an interest-bearing account but are okay with not touching that money for the agreed-upon time.
 There are penalties for early withdrawal.